-Since our inception, we have devoted substantially all of our efforts to developing our cancer therapy platform and product candidates, raising capital and organizing and staffing our Company.
-As of December 31, 2023, we have received over \$41.8 million in gross proceeds and have financed our operations primarily through issuance of convertible preferred stock, convertible notes, securities in our IPO, common stock purchase warrants, an RDO in April 2023 and a loan pursuant to the Paycheck Protection Program under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").
-After deducting underwriting discounts, commissions, placement fees, legal fees, and other professional expenses of \$3.5 million, our net offering proceeds were \$38.3 million.
+Since our inception, we have devoted substantially all of our efforts to developing our cancer therapy platform and product candidates, raising capital and organizing and staffing our company.
+In January and April 2024, we raised additional funding in two private placements, offering shares of common stock and warrants to purchase shares of common stock for aggregate gross proceeds of \$17.2 million.
+As of June 30, 2024, we have received over \$59.2 million in aggregate gross proceeds and have financed our operations primarily through issuance of convertible preferred stock and convertible notes prior to our initial public offering, and securities issued in our August 2021 initial public offering, a registered direct offering with a single institutional investor in April 2023 (the "RDO"), common stock purchase warrants, the aforementioned January and April 2024 private placements, and a loan pursuant to the Paycheck Protection Program under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").
+After deducting underwriting discounts, commissions, placement fees, legal fees, and other professional expenses of \$5.8 million, our net offering proceeds to date are \$53.4 million.